Prepare to use SQL Server Always On availability groups with Configuration Manager

 Changes for site backup

-When a site database runs in an availability group, you should run the built-in Backup Site server maintenance task to backup common Configuration Manager settings and files.
-However, do not use the .MDF or .LDF files created by that backup.
+When a site database uses an availability group, run the built-in Backup Site server maintenance task to back up common Configuration Manager settings and files.
+Don't use the .MDF or .LDF files created by that backup.
 Instead, make direct backups of these database files by using SQL Server.

-The recovery model of the site database must be set to Full (a requirement for use in an availability group).
-With this configuration, plan to monitor and maintain the size of the site database transaction log.
-In the full recovery model, the transactions are not hardened until a full backup of the database or transaction log is made.
-See Back Up and Restore of SQL Server Databases in the SQL Server documentation for more information.
+Set the recovery model of the site database to Full.
+This configuration is a requirement for Configuration Manager use in an availability group.
+Plan to monitor and maintain the size of the site database transaction log.
+In the full recovery model, the transactions aren't hardened until it makes a full backup of the database or transaction log.
+For more information, see Back up and restore of SQL Server databases.

 Changes for site recovery

-You can use the site recovery option Skip database recovery (Use this option if the site database was unaffected) if at least one node of the availability group remains functional.
+If at least one node of the availability group is still functional, use the site recovery option to Skip database recovery (Use this option if the site database was unaffected).

-Before you can recover the site when all nodes of an availability group have been lost, you must recreate the availability group.
-Configuration Manager cannot rebuild or restore the availability node.
-After the group is recreated, and a backup restored and reconfigured, you can then use the site recovery option Skip database recovery (Use this option if the site database was unaffected).
+When you lose all nodes of an availability group, before you can recover the site, first recreate the availability group.
+Configuration Manager can't rebuild or restore the availability node.
+Recreate the group, restore the backup, and reconfigure SQL.
+Then use the site recovery option to Skip database recovery (Use this option if the site database was unaffected).

 Changes for reporting

-The reporting services point does not support using the listener virtual name of the availability group or the hosting of the reporting services database in a SQL Server Always On availability group:
+The reporting services point doesn't support using the listener virtual name of the availability group.
+It also doesn't support hosting its database in a SQL Server Always On availability group.

-- By default, the reporting services point installation sets the Site database server name to the virtual name that is specified as the listener.
-Change this to specify a computer name and instance of a replica in the availability group.
+By default, the reporting services point installation sets the Site database server name to the virtual name that's specified as the listener.
+Change this setting to specify a computer name and instance of a replica in the availability group.

-After you understand the prerequisites, limitations, and changes to common tasks that are required when you use availability groups, see Configure availability groups for Configuration Manager, for procedures to set up and configure your site to use availability groups.
+This article described the prerequisites, limitations, and changes to common tasks that Configuration Manager requires when you use availability groups.
+For procedures to set up and configure your site to use availability groups, see Configure availability groups.